pdffiller/qless-php/README.md

 PHP Bindings for qless.

 Qless is a powerful Redis-based job queueing system inspired by [resque](https://github.com/chrisboulton/php-resque), but built on a collection of Lua scripts, maintained in the [qless-core repo](https://github.com/seomoz/qless-core).
 Be sure to check the [change log](https://github.com/pdffiller/qless-php/blob/master/CHANGELOG.md).

+A big thank you to our [contributors](https://github.com/pdffiller/qless-php/graphs/contributors); you rock!

 **NOTE:** This library is fully reworked and separately developed version of [Contatta's qless-php](https://github.com/Contatta/qless-php).
 The copyright to the